“Akwaaba”: Being Welcomed at a Homestay in Ghana

 Ghanaian food took some getting used to, but after I week or so I loved it.
 The vegetables and fruit are deliciously fresh, and sometimes hours are spent in preparing meals.
 There are many dough-like dishes (e.g.. banku and fufu), spicy fish stews, and sometimes chicken or goat.

-At the foster home, there were two outdoor classrooms where I tried teach between 20 and 30 children of primary school age who had an attention spans of about two minutes.
+At the foster home, there were two outdoor classrooms where I tried to teach between 20 and 30 children of primary school age who had an attention span of about two minutes.
 I used songs and games, pictures and actions, but it was very difficult to even get them to be quiet.
 When the school holidays started, we had more informal activities, and I took my flute to play along with their drums.
 The children were adorable.

 The important thing was to give them love and attention.

 My week in the village was a very different experience altogether.
 There was no electricity, people lived in mud huts, they got their water from the ground, they cooked on open fires, and there were animals everywhere.
 The village was called Timber Nkwanta, named after the junction where they collected timber felled from the surrounding hills.
 It was a beautiful place.
-I especially liked looking at the stars and the fire flies at night.
+I especially liked looking at the stars and the fireflies at night.

-More Rest than Work
+Homestay More Rest than Work

-I went to the work-camp expecting to work.
-However, there was more rest than work because the villagers were not ready, because it was Sunday, because people were not feeling well, because we’d run out of materials, etc. I was glad to have time to relax, but was also glad I had a radio, a book and my diary.
+I went to the work camp expecting to work.
+However, there was more rest than work because the villagers were not ready, because it was Sunday because people were not feeling well, because we’d run out of materials, etc. I was glad to have time to relax but was also glad I had a radio, a book, and my diary.

 One night after work, we walked for an hour down to the nearest drinking spot at the junction.
 There was a disco going on under the palm leaf shelters.
 It seemed like everyone there wanted me to dance with them.
-They wanted to make me feel welcome, and to see how white people danced.
+They wanted to make me feel welcome and to see how white people danced.

 I think Ghanaian students take their studies a lot more seriously than British ones, and they drink much less!
-Other places I visited were Kakum National Park (rainforest), Cape Coast, where I learnt about the history of the slave trade, and Kumasi, which has the largest market in West Africa.
+Other places I visited were Kakum National Park (rainforest), Cape Coast, where I learned about the history of the slave trade, and Kumasi, which has the largest market in West Africa.

 Now that I’m home, I’m missing the Ghanaian people: the way they held my hand whilst they’re talking to me; the way they called me “sister”, or Ama – my Ghanaian name; their hospitality and their laughter.
 I’m also missing the slower, uncomplicated pace of life and am craving fresh food.
 I would recommend Ghana to anyone interested in going to Africa.
 Go for as long as possible, as the cultural differences take much time to unravel.
-Even after 6 weeks I found that I was only understanding things at a superficial level, and there were many more layers that I was oblivious to.
+Even after 6 weeks, I found that I was only understanding things at a superficial level, and there were many more layers than I was oblivious to.